haneenalhawamdeh/learning.journaal/README.md

+ # ***growth mindset***
+## what that is mean?
+**it look like that you thinking in apositive way to couninue in what you do ikeep myself in growth mindsit by remembaring my self that**
+- i can be good at anythings
+- i try until i do it
+- i will keep going until i solve it
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/haneenalhawamdeh/learning.journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.